lqdev/luisquintanilla.me/_src/wiki/neofetch.md

 The configuration file for neofetch is located at *$HOME/.config/neofetch/config.conf*

+For more information on configuration options, see the [Customizing info article](https://github.com/dylanaraps/neofetch/wiki/Customizing-Info).

 ## Run

 1. Open the terminal and enter the following command: